 Follow as author Carmen Maria Machado tackles her past with the wit and curiosity of her future.
 Through the horror genera, Machado explores her struggles with an abusive same-sex relationship.
 This candid memoir welcomes the reader through the narrator’s classic take on a modern untold story.

 by Emily St John Mandel

-Set in a dystopian not so distant future this tale focuses on a group of nomadic actors and their encounter with a former Hollywood Star.
-Station Eleven provides a much-needed humorous perspective on the civilization’s demise through the need of art and humanity, in the Great Lakes Region.
+Set in a dystopian not-so-distant future this tale focuses on a group of nomadic actors and their encounter with a former Hollywood Star.
+Station Eleven provides a much-needed humorous perspective on the civilization’s demise through the need for art and humanity, in the Great Lakes Region.

 Parable of the Sower

 The year is 2025 and the world is descending into madness.
 Lauren Olamina and her family live in one of the only safe neighborhoods left just outside of what was Los Angeles.
 Lauren struggles with hyper empathy along the way which is a condition that makes her extraordinarily sensitive to the pain of others.
 The story focuses on the family’s attempt to salvage a culture out of rubble caused by drugs, disease, war, and lack of resources.

 Whitehead focuses on the story of Elwood Curtis, a college-age Black man living in the Jim Crow south during the 1960s.
 Through The Nickel Boys, the reader is brought alongside the protagonist as he faces the beginning of the Civil Rights movement coupled with a sentencing to a juvenile reformatory called the Nickel Academy.
 The Academy promotes “physical, intellectual and moral training” in order to produce “honorable and honest men.”